Spring Boot | Adding Robustness with Spring Retry Annotations

 Spring Retry is a powerful tool for adding resilience and fault tolerance to your application with minimal code.
 By using @Retryable:

-This small annotation can have a big impact on the stability and reliability of your integration-heavy services.
+This small annotation can have a significant impact on the stability and reliability of your integration-heavy services.

 Spring Retry Documentation Spring Boot Retry Feature